 Cottage Pie is a frugal, kid friendly dinner, with mild flavours and a great texture.
 The root vegetable topping is a colourful twist that adds a bit of sweetness to the meal.

 Cottage Pie with Roasted Root Vegetable Topping is a great make ahead dish that reheats well.
-You can double the recipe to make one for supper tonight and another for dinner within two days.
+You can double the recipe to make one for supper tonight and another to enjoy later.
+Be sure to cool and refrigerate the second casseroles promptly.

 What If My Family Doesn’t Like Parsnips?